 If you need to take tablets or medicines regularly, your doctor may suggest that you be issued with repeat prescriptions.
-This will be authorised by your GP who will issue you with a repeat prescription request slip from the computer.
+This will be authorised by your GP who will issue you with a repeat prescription request slip from the computer detailing your repeat medications.

 It is advisable for you to request your repeat prescription at least one week before it is needed (do not wait until you are running out of your medication).
 However, prescriptions will normally be available three working days after the request is received (weekends and Bank Holidays are not classed as working days).
 Requests that require reauthorisation from a GP will take longer to process and therefore additional time should be allowed.

-The repeat prescriptions are processed by a Prescription Administrator who works 8.00 am to 1.00 pm and she is available to answer prescription queries during these times.
-The reception staff are always on hand to assist you with any queries you may have regarding the system however, they are unable to make any alterations to your repeat medication or issue prescriptions.
+The repeat prescriptions are processed by our Prescription Administration Team who are available between 8.00am and 5.00pm to answer prescription queries.
+The reception staff are always on hand to assist you with any queries you may have regarding the system, however they are unable to make any alterations to your repeat medication or issue prescriptions.

 We regret we are unable to take prescription requests by telephone as the lines must be kept free for more urgent calls and to avoid mistakes occurring.
 We are unable to fax or email prescriptions to the chemists.